sindresorhus/ky/readme.md

 ### ky.stop

-A special `Symbol` that can be returned by a `beforeRetry` hook to stop the retry.
+A `Symbol` that can be returned by a `beforeRetry` hook to stop the retry.
 This will also short circuit the remaining `beforeRetry` hooks.

-#### Warning

-Consider throwing `error` in `beforeRetry` hook before using `ky.stop`.
-If `ky.stop` is returned, you will **not** get the `response` object even if it was received but had `4xx-5xx` status.
-It is also incompatible with shortcut methods, such as `.json` or `.text`.
-Since no response is returned, these are unable to call the native methods to retrieve response body.
+Note: This aborts _successfully_ and Ky will return with an `undefined` response.
+If you use `ky.stop`, be sure to check for a response first before accessing any properties on it or use [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining).
+It is also incompatible with body methods, such as `.json()` or `.text()`, because there is no response to parse.
+In general, we recommend to `throw error` instead of `return ky.stop`, as that will abort _unsuccesfully_ and Ky will throw, which avoids these limitations.

 A valid use case for `ky.stop` is to prevent retries when making requests for side effects, where returned data is not important.
 For example, logging client activity to the server.
-If you are going to use the body of the response in any way, you probably don't want to use `ky.stop`.

 ```js
 import ky from 'ky';